5 Conditional Execution

 Conditional loops will keep repeating until some condition is met where as incremental loops will run a predefined number of times.
 Life isn’t as simple as that though, and there are as many as eight different syntax specifications for loops in VBScript, we’ll only discuss the two most important ones in depth.

-5.4 Conditional loops
+5.4 Conditional Loops

 Sometimes we do not know how many iterations we will need in advance, so we need a loop which is potentially capable of running an infinite number of times.
 This type is called a Do…Loop.
 In the most basic form it looks like this: